-The curricula allow a student to earn a Minor in an area outside the core discipline in which he (or she) has registered.
-For example, a student doing B. Tech in Mechanical Engineering (his/her parent branch) can choose to have a Minor in Computer Science Engineering.
-To get a Minor, a student must
+The curricula allow a student to earn a Minor in an area outside the core discipline in which he (or she)

+has registered.
+For example, a student doing B. Tech in Mechanical Engineering (his/her parent branch)

+can choose to have a Minor in Computer Science Engineering.
+To get a Minor, a student must credit Lab/project courses in an area or discipline other than the one for which he (or she)

-- (i) Get the fourth semester CGPA of 7.0 or more, - Successfully fulfill the coursework requirement for at least six theory courses and two credit Lab/project courses in an area or discipline other than the one for which he (or she) is registered, and - (iii) Complete at least 20 Credits of coursework in that area.
+(i) Get the fourth semester CGPA of 7.0 or more,

+(ii) Successfully fulfill the coursework requirement for at least six theory courses and two is registered, and must choose three theory courses and two Lab/project courses in that area in the Fourth year.

+(iii) Complete at least 20 Credits of coursework in that area.

-Thus, if a student has taken three Open Electives in one area other than his (or her) own then he (or she) must choose three theory courses and two Lab/project courses in that area in the Fourth year.
+Thus, if a student has taken three Open Electives in one area other than his (or her) own then he (or she)